UKHomeOffice/adegnanCfTest-/README.md

 We need to ask any CF specific questions, particularly on how this pertains to any shared resources which have been disclosed above.

+- What's the process on packaging and patch CF itself?
 - How are processed isolated?
 Is it possible to isolate at VM level?
 CGroup?
 User?
-Does it run Linux?
 - How does CF persist data?
 - How are process created, destroyed, etc?
+- How are the router end points protected?
+How is the router itself protected?
+- Does NATS communication have any encryption?
+Does it need it.
+- Are services bound over SSL or isolated someway?
+- Is the blobstore locked down?
+- Lucid is out of support in April; What's happening here?
+- Are we using the recommended VLAN setup from CF docs?
+Unsure how this protects from internal shared-server threats?
+- If VMs themselves are VLANd, are they shared?
+If so, what exactly stops an app from snooping the network?
+- How is the BOSH firewall manifest setup?
+- How to connections between host and containers work?
+Documentation is vague.  http://docs.cloudfoundry.org/concepts/security.html
+- What kind of SSL is used by BOSH, UAA and the router connections?
+- Is BOSH data encrypted?
+CF doesn't do this by default.
+- Who has BOSH access?
+- How does the Cloud Controller lock down access?
+- What stops me from attempting to escaping my container when using a ruby command line app?
+- Is the jumpbox secure?
+- Are VLANS configured as stated.
+Does this drill down to container level?
+How are these distrubuted, so only nodes needing access to the VLAN get access, or do all nodes get access to all VLANs?
+- What's stopping promiscious interfaces?
+- Application and Datastores connections are over SSL?

 ### Scalability

-It's important to know how CF is scaled in general and in this specific install.
+It's important to know how CF is scaled in general and in this specific install. http://docs.cloudfoundry.org/concepts/high-availability.html

+- How many AZs are there and in how many datacentres?
+- What will our quotas be?
+- We actually going to get org, space, roles and permission control?
+- How exactly are the service-brokers setup?
+Do they support HA?
+How do we do this?

 ### Features